SirBugs/Xssor.go/README.md

 It starts to check if "BAGOZAXSSOR" without ">" or with encoded(>) in page source

-Or full "BAGOZAXSSOR>" in the page source, So now there's a possibility for XSS Injection!
+Or full "BAGOZAXSSOR>" in the page source!
+Cuz if the ">" is reflected without encoding, There's a possibility for XSS Injection!
+Start trying to inject Your XSS Payload!!

 # Installation
 Just need to install go, run: